 “Oh, I haven’t even gotten started yet,” he countered.
 “We’ll see what you say tomorrow.”
 His smile was huge, and though she already suspected he had something planned, she still had nothing to give him.

-“Well, I have a confession to make, honeybear,” she said, feeling extremely guilty.
+“Well, I have a confession to make, honeybear,” she said.
 “I do not have a gift for you.”
+Guilt overwhelmed her.

 “Yes, you do.
 You just don’t realize it yet,” Travis replied.
 She blushed.
 “And I don’t mean that, either, though that will be more than enough.”
 He winked.